Skip to content

 localStorageRemove: name => localStorage.removeItem(name),

-// Required: Token configuration
+// Optional: Token configuration

 refreshTokenExpirationMinutes,